Brits flock to pools and parks as lockdown eases

 Limited indoor mixing in hospitality premises will then be allowed from mid-May, while many other remaining restrictions will be eased on June 21, if the outlook remains positive.

-Prime Minister Boris Johnson said he hoped Monday "will kick-start a great British summer of sport -- with people of all ages reunited with teammates, and able to resume the activities they love".
+Prime Minister Boris Johnson paid tribute to the public’s “months of sacrifice” and said he hoped Monday “will kick-start a great British summer of sport — with people of all ages reunited with teammates, and able to resume the activities they love”.

+But he also warned that the third wave of the pandemic sweeping across Europe would lead to a rise in deaths at home, despite the vaccine rollout.

+“That wave is still rising across the Channel, and it’s inevitable ... there will be more infections and unavoidably more hospitalisations and sadly, more deaths,” he said in a press conference on Monday.
+“So, what we need to do is to continue flat out to build the immunity of our population, build our defences against that wave, when it comes.”

 Meanwhile on Sunday the country passed the milestone of inoculating more than 30 million adults with a first coronavirus vaccine dose.